Step 2: Application

 Who do I notify if I will not be able to sit at the exam for which I applied?
 Notify the State Board of Law Examiners in writing if you wish to transfer to a future exam, or wish to withdraw from the Michigan exam.
 There is a $100 fee to transfer to a future exam.
 Please see the instructions for additional transfer information.

 I need to re-take the exam.
 How do I sign up?
 The Board of Law Examiners includes a re-exam form with certified notification of failing bar exam scores.
 Complete the re-exam form and return it, with the re-exam fee, to the Board of Law Examiners.
-The Character & Fitness certification is generally valid for 3 years from the certification date or the first exam date for which you applied.
-If your Character & Fitness certification has expired, you will be required to complete a new Affidavit of Personal History (bar application) and pay additional fees.
+Please see Board of Law Examiners Revised Policy Statement 2(E).
+Character & Fitness certification is valid for 3 years from date of issuance.
+Contact the Board of Law Examiners to determine your eligibility to retake the bar exam.
+If your Character & Fitness certification has expired, you must submit new Affidavit of Personal History (bar application) and fees to the Character & Fitness Department, and submit a re-exam form and fee to the Board of Law Examiners, a minimum of 60 days prior to the exam date.

 Can I submit my application without my out-of-state criminal clearances or driving records?
 Yes.
 Electronically submitting the application is the first step.
 Then, after you submit the required Waiver and Release to the Character & Fitness Department, the forms needed to request the out-of-state criminal clearances and driving records will be mailed to you.
 Using the provided forms to request this third-party information will make the task much easier for you.

 Where do I find information about the MPRE?
 Information can be obtained from the National Conference of Bar Examiners.
 The application for the MPRE may also be available at a Michigan law school.
 For records, contact the NCBE.
-Score information is available at BLE FAQ #7.
+Score information is available at BLE FAQ Questions About the Bar Examination.

 How do I transfer my MBE score?
 See the F-2 form or contact the Board of Law Examiners at (517) 373-4453.
 For information on the MBE exam please see the NCBE website.
 Please note, there is a deadline to perfect the right to transfer your MBE scores to the Board of Law Examiners.